Managing High Achievers

 Harnessing Top Performers' Full Potential

 Do you have someone in your team who's eager for responsibility, and who you can rely upon to get the job done?
-If you answered "yes," then this person may be a high achiever.
+If the answer is "yes," then this person may be a high achiever.

 High achievers can be true assets to their teams.
 These are the people who excel in terms of skills and responsibilities.
 Results-driven and motivated, they work to a high standard, with little need for supervision or hand-holding.